Ephesians Prysock

-Ephesians Prysock is an American college football cornerback for the Washington Huskies.
-He previously played for the Arizona Wildcats.
+Ephesians Prysock (born February 28, 2003) is an American professional football cornerback for the San Francisco 49ers of the National Football League (NFL).
+He played college football for the Arizona Wildcats and Washington Huskies and was selected by the 49ers in the fourth round of the 2026 NFL draft.

 Early life

 Coming out of high school, Prysock was rated as a four-star recruit and the 26th best cornerback in the class of 2022.
 He received offers from schools such as Arizona, Arizona State, Colorado, LSU, Notre Dame, Oklahoma, Ohio State, Oregon, Tennessee, UCLA, and USC, ultimately committing to play college football for the Arizona Wildcats.

 College career

 Arizona

 As a freshman in 2022, Prysock played in ten games where he made 16 tackles.
 In 2023, he started all 13 games for Arizona, where he notched 61 tackles with one going for a loss, seven pass deflections, and an interception, earning honorable mention all-Pac-12 Conference honors.
 After the season, Prysock entered his name into the NCAA transfer portal.

 Prysock finished his career at Arizona totaling 80 tackles, seven pass deflections, and an interception.